MCAT (Medical College Admission Test)

 The MCAT is offered about 30 times each year between the months of January and September.
 It is a computer-based exam.

-Click here to link to the 2018 MCAT exam schedule.
+Click here to link to the current MCAT exam schedule.

 Click here to link to the MCAT registration page.